 The Richmond County Board of Education has a written policy for the administration of medications in schools.
 Due to the large amount of medication given in school, we request that medications be given at home, if possible.
 This includes medicines given three times a day or less.
 Remember, it is necessary that we know where to reach you at all times at home and at work.
 Please give as many emergency numbers as possible.
-If your child will need medication during the school day, please help us by complying by completing the medical documentation form and with the following guidelines:
+If your child will need medication during the school day, please help us by complying with the following guidelines:

-- LONG TERM OR DAILY MEDICATIONS: Parents are asked to bring a bottle of medication to keep at school, correctly labeled by the pharmacy, with student's name, medication name, dosage, frequency of medication along with a completed medical documentation form with parent and physician's signature.
+• LONG TERM OR DAILY MEDICATIONS: Parents are asked to bring a bottle of medication to keep at school, correctly labeled by the pharmacy, with student's name, medication name, dosage, frequency of medication along with a completed medication form with parent and physician's signature.
 Any change in dosage of medication during the school year needs to be in writing by the physician and sent to the office.
 Fax number: (706) 737-7318.
-Refills need to be brought to school by a parent/guardian --please do not send with your child or on the school bus. - SHORT TERM MEDICATION (10 DAYS OR LESS): Requirements are the same as above except medication forms or note from parent, signed by parent will be accepted. - OVER THE COUNTER MEDICATIONS: All medications must be in the original container with a note from parent giving dosage and times to be given.
+Refills need to be brought to school by a parent/guardian --not sent on the school bus.

-All medications will be kept in the clinic.
-Medical documentation forms are available in the office and from the school nurse.
+- SHORT TERM MEDICATION (10 DAYS OR LESS): Requirements are the same as above except medication forms or note from parent, signed by parent will be accepted. - OVER THE COUNTER MEDICATIONS: All medications must be in the original container with a note from parent giving dosage and times to be given. - \All medications will be kept in the clinic.
+Medication forms are available in the office from the school nurse.